Skip to main content

 2. Uniform Prudent Management of Institutional Funds Act, Utah Code Ann. §§ 51-8-101—604.

-3. Management and Reporting of Institutional Investments, Utah State Bd. of Regents r.
-541.
+3. Management and Reporting of Institutional Investments, Utah System of Higher Education R. 541.

-1. Alternative Investments: An investment in asset classes other than traditional stocks, bonds, and cash types.
-Such investments derive returns primarily from high yield or distressed debt, private capital, natural resources, private real estate, or absolute return and long/short hedge funds.
+1. Alternative Investments: non-traditional asset classes such as high yield or distressed debt, private capital, natural resources, private real estate, or hedge funds.

-3. College Funds: All money or funds which are owned, held or administered by the college.
-College funds are public funds.
+2. College Funds: all money or funds owned, held, or administered by the college.

-4. Donated Funds: Funds acquired by the college by gift, devise, or bequest.
+3. Donated Funds: funds acquired by gift, devise, or bequest.

-5. Endowment Funds: Donated funds for which the donor has stipulated that the principal or corpus must be maintained in perpetuity and be invested for income generating purposes.
+4. Endowment Funds: donated funds for which the donor has stipulated that the principle or corpus must be maintained in perpetuity and invested for income generation.

-6. Public Treasurer: An employee appointed by the board of trustees who has the responsibility for the safekeeping and investment of college funds.
+6. Public Treasurer: an employee, appointed by the board of trustees, responsible for the safekeeping and investment of college funds.

-8. Institutional Investment Income Fund: A fund specifically designated by the college to provide accountability for institution investment income through tracking of budgets, revenues, and expenditures related to the college’s investment earnings.
+8. Institutional Investment Income Fund: a fund for tracking budgets, revenues, and expenditures related to investment earnings.

 1. General Provisions

-1. The investment of college funds shall be made in compliance with state law and regulations including the State Money Management Act, the rules of the state Money Management Council and state board of regents policy.
+1. Investment of college funds shall comply with state law and regulations, including the State Money Management Act, the rules of the State Money Management Council, and state board of higher education policy.

-3. The college shall manage its cash liquidity needs in a manner which will maximize college funds available for investment.
-Available funds shall be invested with the following objectives:
+3. The college shall manage cash liquidity to maximize funds available for investment, with objectives including:

-2. managing liquidity and term of investment to provide funds for anticipated expenditures and emergency expenditures;
+2. Managing liquidity for anticipated and emergency expenditures.

-3. the recognition of differing financial objectives and needs of various operating and permanent accounts; and
+3. Recognizing differing financial objectives of various accounts.

-4. the maximization of the rate of return consistent with the foregoing objectives.
+4. Maximizing the rate of return consistent with these objectives.

-4. This policy does not apply to trust funds of which the college is the beneficiary but does not own or control or to donated funds which the donor has directed to be invested in specific securities or properties.
+4. This policy does not apply to trust funds not owned or controlled by the college or to donated funds with specific investment directions.

-2. Under guidance of the college Investment Committee, investing authority is delegated to the college’s public treasurer.
-In the temporary absence of the public treasurer, the controller or vice president for Finance and Administration are authorized to perform investing activities.
+2. Under the guidance of the Finance Committee, the public treasurer is authorized to invest college funds.
+In their absence, the controller or vice president for Finance and Administration may perform investing activities.

-1. a representative from the board of trustees;
+1. at least two representatives from the board of trustees;

 2. the vice president for Finance and Administration;